dharmafly/noodle/README.md

 The `Expires` header is set to the oldest to expire query in a result set.

-noodle as an npm module
+noodle as a node module
 =======================

 The main entry point to noodle's functionality is the `scrape` method.
 The